IBM/dbb/Pipeline/PackageBuildOutputs/README.md

   -ae,--addExtension                             Flag to add the deploy type extension to the member
                                                  in the package tar file.
 (Optional)

+  -wd,--generateWaziDeployAppManifest            Flag indicating to generate and add the Wazi Deploy Application Manifest file

   -h,--help                                      Prints this message